emrikrellmar/emrikrellmar.github.io/README.md

-# Kalkylator Web App
+# Calculator Web App

-Detta är en enkel kalkylator-webbapplikation byggd med HTML, CSS och JavaScript.
-Denna applikation tillåter användaren att göra grundläggande matematiska beräkningar som addition, subtraktion, multiplikation och division.
+This is a simple calculator web application built with HTML, CSS, and JavaScript.
+The application allows the user to perform basic mathematical calculations such as addition, subtraction, multiplication, and division.

-## Användning
+## Usage

-Öppna webbläsaren och navigera till applikationen via [emrikrellmar.github.io](https://emrikrellmar.github.io/) för att öppna denna PWA
+Open your browser and navigate to the application via [emrikrellmar.github.io](https://emrikrellmar.github.io/) to launch this PWA.

-## Teknologi
+## Technology

-- **Rich text format** -  RTF är ett filformat som låter dig utbyta textfiler mellan olika word processors i olika operativsystem
+* **Rich Text Format (RTF)** - RTF is a file format that allows you to exchange text files between different word processors across various operating systems.
-- **HTML5** för att strukturera innehållet.
+* **HTML5** for structuring the content.
-- **CSS3** för layout och stil.
+* **CSS3** for layout and styling.
-- **Vanilla JavaScript** för att hantera kalkylatorns logik.
+* **Vanilla JavaScript** for handling the calculator logic.

-## Webbapplikation (PWA)
+## Web Application (PWA)

-Denna kalkylator fungerar som en PWA (progressive webb application), vilket innebär att den kan installeras och användas offline om den öppnas i en webbläsare som stöder PWA-teknik (som Chrome, Edge eller Safari).
-Alltså kan den köras som en app
+This calculator works as a PWA (Progressive Web Application), which means it can be installed and used offline when opened in a browser that supports PWA technology (such as Chrome, Edge, or Safari).
+Essentially, it can run like a standalone app.

-## Hur man laddar ner en PWA
+## How to Download a PWA

-För att kunna ladda ner och använda din PWA (Progressive Web App) offline, måste både din webbsida och webbläsaren vara korrekt konfigurerade.
+To download and use your PWA offline, both your website and browser must be properly configured.

-#### I Chrome:
+#### In Chrome:

-1. När du besöker din PWA-webbsida i Chrome, bör du se en liten ikon (ett plustecken i en fyrkant) i webbläsarens adressfält, eller en banner längst ner på sidan som säger "Install App".
-Klicka på den.
+1. When you visit your PWA website in Chrome, you should see a small icon (a plus sign in a square) in the browser's address bar, or a banner at the bottom of the page saying "Install App."
+Click on it.
-2. Välj "Installera" eller "Add to Home Screen".
+2. Choose **"Install"** or **"Add to Home Screen."**
-3. Din PWA kommer nu att installeras som en app på din enhet.
-Den kan köras från skrivbordet (på en dator) eller hemskärmen (på en mobil eller surfplatta), och fungerar som en fristående app som kan köras offline.
+3. Your PWA will now be installed as an app on your device.
+It can be launched from the desktop (on a computer) or the home screen (on a phone or tablet) and will work as a standalone app that can run offline.

-#### I Microsoft Edge:
+#### In Microsoft Edge:

-1. Liknande Chrome, kommer Edge att visa en "Install App"-knapp i adressfältet om PWA-funktionerna är korrekt implementerade.
+1. Similar to Chrome, Edge will show an **"Install App"** button in the address bar if PWA features are properly implemented.
-2. Klicka på "Installera" för att lägga till appen.
+2. Click **"Install"** to add the app.

-#### På Android (Chrome):
+#### On Android (Chrome):

-1. Öppna appen i Chrome.
+1. Open the app in Chrome.
-2. En banner kan visas som erbjuder installation av appen.
-Om inte, tryck på menyikonen (de tre prickarna i det övre högra hörnet).
+2. A banner may appear offering to install the app.
+If not, tap the menu icon (three dots in the top-right corner).
-3. Välj "Lägg till på hemskärmen".
+3. Select **"Add to Home Screen."**
-4. Appen kommer att laddas ner och visas som en ikon på din hemskärm.
+4. The app will be downloaded and displayed as an icon on your home screen.

-#### På iOS (Safari):
+#### On iOS (Safari):

-1. Öppna appen i Safari.
+1. Open the app in Safari.
-2. Tryck på delningsikonen längst ner i mitten av skärmen.
+2. Tap the **Share** icon at the bottom center of the screen.
-3. Välj "Lägg till på hemskärmen".
+3. Select **"Add to Home Screen."**
-4. Ge appen ett namn och tryck på "Lägg till".
+4. Give the app a name and tap **"Add."**

-### Appen kommer nu att vara tillgänglig på din hemskärm och fungerar som en fristående app med offline-stöd.
+### The app will now be available on your home screen and function as a standalone app with offline support.